androvonx95/AttixOS/doc/TROUBLESHOOTING.md

-# Troubleshooting pearlOS
+# Troubleshooting attixOS
-This is the troubleshooting guide for pearlOS.
-In this guide you will learn about common errors in pearlOS and how to fix them.
+This is the troubleshooting guide for attixOS.
+In this guide you will learn about common errors in attixOS and how to fix them.

 ## Common errors and their solutions